PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![img_051](./images/img_051.png)

-This range of characters is known as ASCII, an abbreviation for the American Standard Code for Information Interchange.
+This range of characters from 0-127 is known as ASCII, an abbreviation for the American Standard Code for Information Interchange.
+The characters 128-255 are known as extended ASCII.

 ## Monochrome Images